 Level 3 resources are occasional additions to the learning plan throughout the year and thus considered supplementary or complementary to the educational program.
-Level 3 resources are to be evaluated using the evaluation criteria in the learning resource approval process by the DL teacher and in consultation with the school administrator, Principal as necessary.
+Level 3 resources are to be evaluated using the evaluation criteria in the learning resource approval process by the Learning Mentor and in consultation with the school administrator, Principal as necessary.

 Learning Resources Approval Process

 CHeS will encourage teachers to utilize education media that have been evaluated by this process.
 The recommended scope of professional learning resources for review include Elementary (Gr K-9) and Secondary (Gr 10-12).

 The evaluation criteria used in determining appropriate learning resources for the school will include, but are not limited to:

 Level 1 learning resource approval is confirmed or withdrawn by the Principal annually

 Level 2 learning resources approval will be confirmed by each individual DL teacher during the learning plan development process.
 Resources may be withdrawn at any time if deemed unsuitable by the Learning Mentor or Principal.

 Level 3 learning resources should be included in the learning plan at the time of need and confirmed by each individual the Learning Mentor – Principal consultation as necessary.
 Level 3 resources are rarely withdrawn as they are included only as legitimate needs arise.

 Challenge to the Use of Recommended Learning Resources